+midway through the second half.
+From then on the greater experience of the well disciplined London side set them apart from the students.
 FA Amateur Cup Over 150 supporters made the journey north to cheer on the Hamlet and they were more than surprised by the stern opposition that Carnegie put up.
 Until the first goal was scored neither team managed to dominate play for any appreciably length of time.
 But Carnegie produced some fine chances and had the college managed to score it might have been a very different story.
 Thirty minutes into the first half college full-back Brown came very close to scoring when his free kick ricocheted off the corner of the Dulwich crossbar.
 Soon after Carnegie striker White missed a chance to score when opposition keeper Roffey lost the ball in a goalmouth scramble.
 The twenty-two players returned to the field for the second half with the scoreline reading 0-0 and everything to play for.
-White continued to work hard for Carnegie although good marking prevented him from making many creative moves.
-College right-winger Green showed great intelligence but often thought for too long before passing the ball.
-However he managed to test the Dulwich defence with a number of good croses into the opposition goalmouth.
-Eventually one of Dulwich's sudden breaks down
+White continued to work hard for Carnegie although good marking prevented him from making by Ian Coxon the field paid off with a good goal.

-by Ian Coxon

-CUP CARNAGE

-Carnegie crash out to Londoners

-the field paid off with a good goal.
 Bladon brought the ball down the pitch passed to the other Hamlet winger Jackson who crossed the ball into the Carnegie goalmouth where Pudney was in position to slot the ball in the net.
-The Leeds team tried hard to come back and brought on substitute Smith in place of winger Priestlev in the 73rd minute.
+The Leeds team tried hard to come back and brought on substitute Smith in place of winger Priestley in the 73rd minute.
 But Dulwich made sure of a place in the third round of the cup when the man of the match, Jackson, after a brilliant solo move, found the college defence split wide open and knocked in the second goal three minutes from time.

-The Poly ten-pin bowling club defeated over sixty university, college and polytechnic teams in the Leeds Trio Tournament of the UCTPT competition held at the Merrion centre last Sunday.
+Bowling them over The Poly ten-pin bowling club defeated over sixty university, college and polytechnic teams in the Leeds Trio Tournament of the UCTPT competition held at the Merrion centre last Sunday.
 Outstanding perfomances came from Armitage, who rolled 724 over four games, and Gay with a 722 over four games.
-Both were well supported, particularly by Crei-ghton who scored 674, and had a high game of 218.
+Both were well supported, particularly by Creighton who scored 674, and had a high game of 218.
 The combined total at the end was 2,120, seventeen pins ahead of University College, London.